Reconstruction of Fall-Related Injury Circumstances: A Case Report

 References

-5. Sorokin AYu., Plis SS.
-Algorithm of organisation and production of complex expertise in cases of establishing the mechanism of the victim's fall from a great height // Topical issues of forensic medicine and expert practice.
-Moscow: AFME, 2018. pp. 72-73.
+5. Sorokin AYu, Plis SS.
+Algorithm of organisation and production of complex expertise in cases of establishing the mechanism of the victim's fall from a great height.
+Topical issues of forensic medicine and expert practice.
+Moscow: AFME; 2018.
 (In Russ.)

 Supplementary files